tungthtran/ambry/Rest-API.md

 |----------------|------------|-----------|-------------------------------------|
 | Range          | byte range | No        | The byte range to be returned (See below for details) |

 The Range header allows the user to specify a range of bytes within the blob to be returned.
 It is only valid for get requests without sub-resources.
-It accepts the following syntax:
+It accepts the following syntax, described in this [RFC document](https://tools.ietf.org/html/rfc7233#section-2.1):
 - `Range:bytes=<a>-<b>` for bytes from `<a>` to `<b>`, inclusive
 - `Range:bytes=-<n>` for the last `<n>` bytes
 - `Range:bytes=<a>-` for all bytes including and after `<a>`